rozek/svelte-viewport-info/README.md

 ## CSS Classes ##

-In addition, the package also adds or removes the following CSS classes depending on the current device orientation:
+In addition, the package also adds or removes the following CSS classes to and from the document body depending on the current device orientation:

 * **`Portrait`** - indicates that the device is currently in any "Portrait" orientation
 * **`Landscape`** - indicates that the device is currently in any "Landscape" orientation